 When looking at the print drawings, remember that they are drawn to a scale so that if any specific needed dimension is missing, the contractor can scale the drawing to determine the right measurement.
 The main floor plans are generally drawn to 1/4" scale, which means that every 1/4" on the plan equals 1' in actual length.
 Other details, such as framing layouts or built-in details, may be drawn at another scale as 1/8”.
 The scale of each drawing is usually detailed beneath the drawing or somewhere on the page, usually next to the title.

-The pages of your home design blueprints typically will be ordered by the way the house will be constructed.
+Each of the different pages in your architectural plan will represent a different piece of the home building process.
+The pages typically will be ordered by the way the house will be constructed.

 The foundation plan will depend upon the design selected.
 Typically, the foundation will be a slab, crawlspace, full basement, or walk-out basement.
 The basement or foundation plan delineates the location of bearing walls that will support the structure.
 It also identifies locations of footings, steel (rebar) placement, hurricane strap placement, and other structural elements that are required to support the loads of the upper floors.

 How to Read Floor Plans